 I assist people in either individual, couple or family therapy to improve their health and well-being, offering psychotherapy and counselling for a variety of concerns and problems such as:

-It is normal for couples to experience issues in their relationships, however at times couples can get stuck.
+Most couples experience issues in their relationships and a lot of the time they are well able to sort their problems out on their own.
+When couples get stuck in relationship patterns that stem from mutual reactivity to one another it can help to see a therapist to be able to address what is happening between them.
 Research shows that it is not the issue itself (sex, money, parenting, parents-in law) that is the problem but it’s how couples relate to one another in response to the issue.
 Every couple grapples with differences, it is part and parcel of being human.
-The problem is not experiencing differences but how those differences are managed in the system of interaction between partners.
+The problem is not experiencing differences but how those differences are managed in the system of interaction between them.

-When a couple gets caught in reactive cycles, patterns of conflict, avoidance of issues, symptoms in one partner, or emotional distance, can settle in.
+When a couple gets caught in reactive cycles, patterns of conflict, avoidance of issues, emotional distance, affairs, symptoms in a partner or in a child can settle in.

-I encourage each partner to see their part in the relationship-dance and to become aware of how each keeps the pattern going, as well as how they can change it to steer themselves in the direction they want their relationship to move toward.
-As partners release stuck patterns in their relationship dynamic they find new energy for themselves and their life.
+I encourage each partner to see their part in the relationship-dance to become aware of how each keeps the pattern going, as well as how each can steer themselves in the direction they want their relationship to go.
+As partners release stuck patterns in their relationship dynamics they find new energy for themselves and their lives.